Podshot/podshot.github.io/_posts/2015-09-08-update-on-two-together-and-stuff.md

 <h3>Two Together</h3>
-Ever since the public demo of Two Together, I have gotten amazing feedback on how to improve the game and make it better, however, with school and life sometimes getting in the way of me being able to work on the various projects I love to contribute to.
-So I have decided to open source it so anyone who wants to learn how to make games (with my method/code layout) can have some help.
+Ever since the public demo of Two Together, I have gotten amazing feedback on how to improve the game and make it better.
+However, with school and life sometimes getting in the way of me being able to work on the various projects I love to contribute to, I have decided to open source it so anyone who wants to learn how to make games (with my method/code layout) can have some help.
 This will also allow me to be able to get help when I get stuck on a problem/bug.
 The Github repository can be found <a href="https://github.com/Podshot/TwoTogether">here</a>